maxpolaczuk/ArcGIS-iMIS/README.md

 {% endhighlight %}

-### The hard part - connecting C# and Javascript
+### Connecting C# and Javascript
-Unfortunately there is a flaw in using both **C#** and **JS** - which is variable sharing.
+Unfortunately there is a flaw in using both **C#** and **JS** - which is array sharing.
 Since the data is pulled from a secure connection, we can only use a protected class.
-But we need to pass the array of growers from the server side through to the javascript on the client side, which isn't straightforward to do from a protected class.
+But we need to pass the array of growers from the server side through to the javascript on the client side, which isn't that straightforward to do.

 The **C#** code uses the Asi.Data.Dataserver object to connect to the database.